Dolbeault Harmonic $(1,1)$-forms on $4$-dimensional compact quotients of Lie Groups with a left invariant almost Hermitian structure: Introduction

 \section{Introduction}

 Let $(M,J)$ be an almost complex manifold of real dimension $2n$.
 Given, on $(M,J)$, an almost Hermitian metric $g$, with fundamental form $\omega$, the triple $(M,J,\omega)$ will be called an almost Hermitian manifold.
-The exterior differential decomposes into
+The exterior derivative decomposes into